13518014Ignatius/subscriptionlistpage/README.md

 - Clone the repository
 - Go to the directory of the repository
 - Make sure you have npm installed, open the Command Prompt or the terminal, and run npm install to install the dependencies
+- Go to the App.vue file, fill the 'clientId' and 'clientSecret' with the provided client ID and secret or your own Sandbox PayPal client ID and secret
 - Run npm run dev